maranomynet/is-kennitala/README.md

   returns a helpful data object with a cleaned kennitala "value".
 - Make the "input-cleanup"/"gunk-acceptance" levels sensibly _careful_ by
   default, with optional aggressiveness.
-- Provide good developer ergonomics, while promoting good validation practices.
+- Provide good developer ergonomics, while promoting good, type-safe coding practices.
 - Provide has first-class TypeScript signatures (including "branded types", which happen to play very nicely with `zod`, etc.)